rthery/Intellij-EmmyLua2/README.md

 ## How to develop

 1. Open this project with Intellij idea and wait sync
-2. Select and Run `buildPlugin` from gradle window
+2. Select and Run `Tasks/intellij platform/buildPlugin` from gradle window
-3. Run `runide` from gradle
+3. Run `Tasks/intellij platform/runide` from gradle